Green Smoothie Gourmet

 Storage

 The crusts are easy to pre-make and freeze.
-Just be sure to allow them to fully cool, then wrap tightly in a wrap, and store in a sealed storage container.
-They last for months, we've had ours for six months and they are fine.
-We thaw them to room temperature, then crisp them up in the oven at 350F for 10 minutes or until crispy.
+Just be sure to allow them to fully cool, then wrap each one tightly in plastic wrap, and store in a sealed storage container.
+Frozen cauliflower pizza crusts will last for three months frozen.
+Thaw them to room temperature before baking.

 More Cauliflower Recipes